tpun27/Refactored-Chess-Game/README.md

 - Step 8
     - Added isValidDiagonalPath() to check that two Coordinates form an unobstructed diagonal path
-    - Added helper methods to the Coordinate classs
+    - Added helper methods to the Coordinate class

+- Step 9 -
+    - Added isValidStraightPath() to check that two Coordinates form an unobstructed straight path